-Also, in hindsight, it would probably be best to simply remove all sugar from one’s diet for a week before starting the plan.
+Also, in hindsight, it would probably be best to simply remove all sugar from one’s intake for a week before starting the plan.
 This way, the headaches and symptoms of stopping sugar would be resolved beforehand.

 5. Are you glad you did it?

-Yes and no. I don’t think it’s healthy to feel extremely hungry.
+Yes and no. I don’t think it’s healthy to feel very hungry.
 I think it triggers overeating and a fixation on food.
 But, I was really proud of myself for getting through all of the days despite this.
 But again, it’s probably not good to mess with one’s body this way.